labring/sealos/docs/4.0/docs/cloud/apps/appstore/use-sealos-registry.md

   manager: [ your-uuid ] # you can add other user as manager
 ```

-**Notice that only managers in your organization can push image to sealos registry with this organization name**
+**Please note that only managers in your organization can push image to sealos registry with this organization name**

-After that, you can tag your image with domain `hub.sealos.cn` and your organization name, than push it!
+After that, you can tag your image with the domain `hub.sealos.cn` and your organization name, then push it!

 ```shell
 $ sealos login -k config.yml hub.sealos.cn